• Home

 In most Black Templar armies, long ranged fire support comes in short supply.
 Because of this, we need to maximize the use of our shots from the get-go.
 There are several things that are required of us in order to be successful in a game.
 First (but not necessarily most important), we need to open up any transports the opponent has so we can effectively shoot/assault the guys inside.
 This also limits their mobility.
 Second, we need to neutralize the opponent's firepower.
 Anything that hurts our transports or our fire support is bad.
 The quicker we can limit these threats, the better.

 Depending on your weapon load out, a unit might have a range of targets available to them.
 You have to weight the overall picture with the immediate results.
 For example, you have a crusader squad armed with a meltagun and bolt pistols who are in charge range of an enemy unit.
 Also within range is a vehicle which has been shooting pretty effectively in the game.
 Which target do you choose?
-Do you shoot the squad and wittle them down before the charge?
-Or do you risk shooting the vehicle attempting to get a favorable damage result and therefore, possibly not being able to charge the enemy unit?
+Do you shoot the squad and wittle them down before the charge, possibly not being able to charge the enemy unit?
+Or do you risk shooting the vehicle attempting to get a favorable damage result and therefore destroying it?
+Or do you split your shots?
 In this vague example, it would be a tough call without more information.
-Charging the enemy unit might provide it protection from shooting should the combat not get resolved.
+Charging the enemy unit might provide it protection from shooting should the combat not get resolved and the enemy doesn't fall back.
 However, that vehicle might have destroyed numerous vehicles/squads during the game and its destruction would allow you to keep precious your remaining resources from one less threat.
 But if you fail to kill the vehicle, you will likely let your enemy get away or get charged by them.
 Likewise, if you choose to charge the enemy, the vehicle is allowed free reign to fire its weapons at your army.
 While I cannot give you a clear answer on which one is better, you get an idea about why target priority has such important consequences.

 Close Combat:

-It is considered by many in the competitive 40k community that fielding any army without a close combat presence is folly.
+It is considered by many in the competitive 40k community that fielding any army without some sort of a close combat presence is folly.
 The exception being gunline armies, but they fulfill a very specific niche by literally blasting you off the board before close combat becomes an issue.
-The Black Templars are not usually able to do this, so generally, you'll have at least one unit dedicated to close combat.
+The Black Templars are not usually able to do this in the traditional sense.
+Everything you bring to the table should be in a support role, with some rare exceptions.
 There are some important things to discuss regarding assault that will help you properly use your resources in battle.

 On occasion, you will have to use bubble wrap to protect objectives, your Heavy Support, or any other vulnerable unit in your army.
 Usually this will be against dedicated CC units and normally will just be a crusader squad on our side.
-As I mentioned with our fearlessness, we have the advantage here by potentially being able to stick around longer than other armies.
-We'll also cause casualties if we manage to strike back.
 If you see your opponent maneuvering to a position of power where it can launch a charge at your weak point, quickly decide if it is worth the loss of the crusader squad and then toss it in the way of that squad.
 Try to get the charge if you can, but most of the time you'll have to settle for screening your vulnerable units and forcing your opponent to charge through you.
 Obviously, if you use MSU, bubble-wrap units are easy to come by, so your decision should be very quick.

 Miscellaneous: